xiaonansli/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-Figure 1  Total number of stepstaken each day.
+Figure 1.
+Total number of steps taken per day.

 ###3.Calculate and report the mean and median of the total number of steps taken per day###